Photo by Guillaume Louyot Onickz Artworks / Shutterstock

-The Yellow Vest protests against a gas tax and French President Emmanuel Macron continue in 2019.
+On its anniversary, the Yellow Vest protests against a gas tax and French President Emmanuel Macron turned violent once again in 2019.

 Here’s what travelers need to know about visiting Paris and other parts of France right now.

-More recently on April 25, during Macron’s first press conference in two years as president, the politician promised hefty income tax cuts as well as pension raises for the country’s middle class.
+On April 25, 2019, during Macron’s first press conference in two years as president, the politician promised hefty income tax cuts as well as pension raises for the country’s middle class.
 In response to the protests, he also vowed that no more schools or hospitals would be closed during his presidency.

-But many continue to keep the movement alive.
-On Wednesday, May 1, Yellow Vest protesters were on the streets in Paris for the annual May Day marches, which are traditionally led by local union organizers.
+Despite Macron’s efforts, the movement is still alive.
+On Wednesday, May 1, 2019, Yellow Vest protesters were on the streets in Paris for the annual May Day marches, which are traditionally led by local union organizers.
 According to the BBC, France’s interior ministry said that more than 150,000 demonstrators took to the streets around the country this year, but the more volatile protests took place in the capital, where a reported crowd of up to 40,000 united.

 “It won’t be enough to erase what many perceive as 18 months of disdain from the president,” says Lindsey Tramuta, a freelance writer and frequent AFAR contributor based in Paris.
 “The ‘emergency’ measures to ease the population’s pain are seen as insufficient gestures.”

-Currently, French police ban Yellow Vest demonstrations on the Champs-Elysées Avenue, around the presidential palace in Paris, and near Notre Dame Cathedral, which was devastated by a fire on April 15.
+Currently, French police ban Yellow Vest demonstrations near major tourist attractions like the Eiffel Tower.
 Police have used rubber bullets, water cannons, and tear gas against protesters in some cases, while Paris police prefect Michel Delpuech says that several officers encountered protesters using hammers, gardening tools, and rocks in physical confrontations with the police.

 The demonstrations may cause traffic and impact transportation in and around Paris, including significant delays in travel between downtown and the major airports, Charles de Gaulle Roissy and Orly.
-According to Tramuta, the areas that haven’t been affected during Saturday protests in Paris include most of Saint-Germain des Pres, the 13th, 14th, and 15th arrondissements, as well as the Belleville/Buttes Chaumont neighborhood.
-However, she says many businesses in those areas choose to close and board up their windows just in case.
+According to Tramuta, the areas that haven’t been affected during Saturday protests in Paris include most of Saint-Germain des Pres, the 14th, and 15th arrondissements, as well as the Belleville/Buttes Chaumont neighborhood.

 If you plan to arrive in or depart from France on a Saturday, it could be best to take public transportation to the airports.
 The U.S. Embassy in Paris issues regular Demonstration Alerts to give people an idea of where the protests are taking place.

-As recently as April 1, 2019, the France Travel Advisory remains at a Level 2 (indicating that travelers should continue to exercise increased caution).
+As of April 1, 2019, the France Travel Advisory remains at a Level 2 (indicating that travelers should continue to exercise increased caution).
 The U.S. Embassy cites the reasons as terrorism and civil unrest.

-The U.S. State Department recommends anyone traveling in or near the protests in Paris or other parts of France to use their common sense and “be aware of your surroundings,” “keep a low profile and avoid crowds,” and “avoid as much as possible the areas of the demonstrations,” which are typically announced the day before they happen.
+The U.S. State Department recommends anyone traveling in or near the protests in Paris or other parts of France to use their common sense and “be aware of your surroundings,” “review travel plans if you will be in France on weekends,” and “avoid demonstrations,” which are typically announced the day before they happen.

 If you happen to find yourself in the area of a protest turned violent, they recommend sheltering in place and closing the windows to avoid any smoke or tear gas.
 If you’re traveling by car, do not park your vehicle near the demonstration areas since protesters have set cars on fire during the riots.
 If possible, consider relocating to another area before the protests begin if a march is scheduled near where you are staying.